 - Franklin-Gordon Wild Rivers National Park: Bushwalking trails wind through every corner of this national park, taking visitors past gorges, mountain peaks and the two rivers.
 Head to King William Saddle to look out over the park, or hop on a river cruise.
 Some of these cruises even stop at Macquarie Harbour’s famous penal colony Sarah Island.

 - The Ship That Never Was: Theatre-lovers can’t visit Strahan without seeing The Ship That Never Was, Australia’s longest-running show.
 It’s based on true events from 1834 and shares the story of the last Great Escape from Sarah Island penal colony.
-It’s shown almost daily since 1994.
+It’s been shown almost daily since 1994.

 - Hogarth Falls: Take a short stroll from Strahan Village to the Botanical Creek where you’ll come across Hogarth Falls.
 You may even get lucky and spot some platypus!